 David P. Grahn

-David Grahn serves as Associate General Counsel for International Affairs, Food Assistance, and Farm and Rural Programs in the Office of General Counsel of the USDA.
-He has served at OGC since 2002 and was promoted to a new expanded position in 2011.
-Also in 2011, he was awarded the Meritorious Presidential Rank Award for his service to the U.S. government, and he received the Excellence in Agriculture Award from the American Agricultural Law Association.
+In 2011, David was awarded the Meritorious Presidential Rank Award for his service to the U.S. government, and that same year, he received the Excellence in Agriculture Award from the American Agricultural Law Association.

-For a number of years, we have relied on Professor Grahn’s unparalleled expertise in federal farm policy as a friend and colleague.
+For a number of years, we have relied on David's unparalleled expertise in federal farm policy as a friend and colleague.
 He has developed a unique course (sometimes fondly called, How OZ Really Works) that explores how federal budget issues, including Paygo, OMB, and OIRA serve to drive federal policy decisions behind the scenes.
-He presents the budget information in the context of a major policy under development at the time of the course, and this year, the Farm Bill is a likely choice.
+He presents the budget information in the context of a major policy under development at the time of the course.